Glockenspiel (Xylophon) appartenuto al Musikkorps der Leibstandarte-ϟϟ "Adolf Hitler".

 This instrument, which literally means sound (Spiel) of the bells (bells), was the only one, at the top, to have the Reich Adler.

-From 1933 until 1945, the Musikkorps used, during her performances (parades), only a musician of Glockenspiel, and it is estimated that in this period of time were not more than three instruments that alternated.
+From 1933 until 1945, the Musikkorps used, during its performances (parades), only one Glockenspiel musician and it is estimated that in this period of time there were very few instruments that alternated.

 The Musikkorps der Leibstandarte-ϟϟ "Adolf Hitler" was made up of 4 August 1933, and was initially composed of 36 musicians in the "command" of ϟϟ-Hauptsturmführer Hermann Müller-John.
 In 1934 the orchestra was been expanded to 72 men, selected on musical ability, physical, and especially on the racial genealogy, as it were indeed members of the Leibstandarte "Adolf Hitler."
 The Musikkorps had under 108 musicians, but only 96 in the effective force.
 The musical education took place at the Staatl.
 Hochschule für Musik and in several conservatory.
 Military training and the consequent "parade formation" was held together with I./LAH under the command of Truppführern Schmidl.